SaswatPadhi/pseudocode.js/README.md

 Suggestions, bug reports and pull requests are most welcome.

 ## Acknowledgement
-Pseudocode.js is partially inspired by [KaTeX](http://khan.github.io/KaTeX/).
+pseudocode.js is partially inspired by [KaTeX](http://khan.github.io/KaTeX/).
 Thanks Emily Eisenberg([@xymostech](https://github.com/xymostech))
-and other contributers for building such a wonderful project.
+and other contributors for building such a wonderful project.